-Finance for adaptation and resilience.
-As explained early the reduction of the infrastructure gap to increase the societies' resilience and the implementation of the NAPs of will require more and higher levels of sustained financing.
-Activities mobilized for adaptation and resilience are often non marketable and their funding will continue coming from the public sector noted by (Murphy and Parry 2020) and, at the international level from grants based technical assistance or through budgetary support or basket funding for large projects/program or sector wide approaches or multilateral funding under (Non-)UNFCCC2 are also anticipate supporting NAP implementation - particularly those involved incremental costs and co-benefits, which will include sectoral approach such as water, energy, infrastructures, food production.
-According to the UNFCCC, 'in 2015-2016, 3 per cent of international public adaptation finance flows was supplied by multilateral climate funds, while 84 per cent came from development finance institutions and 13 per cent from other government sources' (UNFCCC 2019c).
-Comprehensive reporting on adaptation finance by (Murphy and Parry 2020) and (Buchner et al. 2019) argues that flows of finance for adaptation action in developing countries in 2017 and 2018 were estimated to be approximately USD 30 billion; this plus an additional estimated flow of USD 12 billion for dual adaptation and mitigation actions totalled USD 42 billion accounting for 7.25% of the total estimated international public and private flows of climate finance (Buchner et al. 2019).
-They are far below the financing needs given in 15.4.
-To date, the private sector has limited involvement in NAPs and adaptation projects and planning but can be involved through public-private partnership (discussed in section 15.6.2.1) and other incentives provided by governments (Schmidt-Traub and Sachs 2015; Koh et al. 2016; Druce et al. 2016; UNEP 2016; NAP Global Network 2017; Murphy and Parry 2020) and innovative private financing mechanisms such as green and blue bonds.
-However, adaptation financing is only about 2% of the share of green bond financing raised up to June 2019 (UNFCCC 2019c)3, whereas it is about 10% of sovereign green bonds raised (UNFCCC 2019d).
-(Tuhkanen 2020a), in a detailed review of green bond issuance in the Environmental Finance Data base 2019, found that between March 2010 to April 2019, '5% of all green bonds issued were categorized as adaptation and that 'the private sector accounts for a significant proportion of adaptation-related green bond issuances' (p.11).
-However, citing (GIZ 2017b; Nicol et al. 2017, 2018a) (Tuhkanen 2020b) highlights that there is scepticism about this stream of funding for adaptation due to the factors that has thus far limited the private sector's involvement in adaptation: lack of resilience-related revenue streams, the small-scale of some adaptation projects and the overall "intangibility" of funding adaptation projects, (p.9).
-(Larsen et al. 2019)
+which will include sectoral approaches such as water, energy, infrastructures, and food production.
+According to the UNFCCC, 'in 2015-2016, 3% of international public adaptation finance flows was supplied by multilateral climate funds, while 84% came from development finance institutions and 13% from other government sources' (UNFCCC 2019c).
+Comprehensive reporting on adaptation finance by Murphy and Parry (2020) and Buchner et al. (2019) argues that flows of finance for adaptation action in developing countries in 2017 and 2018 were estimated to be approximately USD30 billion; this plus an additional estimated flow of USD12 billion for dual adaptation and mitigation actions totalled USD42 billion, accounting for 7.25% of the total estimated international public and private flows of climate finance (Buchner et al. 2019).
+They are far below the financing needs given in Section 15.4.
+To date, the private sector has limited involvement in NAPs and adaptation projects and planning but can be involved through public-private partnership (Section 15.6.2.1) and other incentives provided by governments (Schmidt-Traub and Sachs 2015; Druce et al. 2016; Koh et al. 2016; UNEP 2016; NAP Global Network 2017; Murphy and Parry 2020) and innovative private financing mechanisms such as green and blue bonds.
+However, adaptation financing is only about 2% of the share of green bond financing raised up to June 2019 (UNFCCC 2019c),11 whereas it is about 10% of sovereign green bonds raised (UNFCCC 2019d).
+(Tuhkanen 2020), in a detailed review of green bond issuance in the Environmental Finance Data base 2019, found that between March 2010 to April 2019, '5% of all green bonds issued were categorised as adaptation and that 'the private sector accounts for a significant proportion of adaptation-related green bond issuances' (Tuhkanen 2020).
+However, GIZ (2017b), Nicol et al. (2017, 2018a), and Tuhkanen (2020) highlight that there is scepticism about this stream of finance for adaptation due to the factors that have thus far limited the private sector's involvement in adaptation: lack of resilience-related revenue streams, the small scale of some adaptation projects and the overall 'intangibility' of financing adaptation projects (Larsen et al. 2019).